 - While photons force their way towards the outer layers of the star, gravity pulls them back in.
 It helps the star to maintain their spherical shape.

-- Stars are very massive and they have extremely high density and pressure at their cores.
+- Stars are very large and they have extremely high density and pressure at their cores.

 Cite This Page

 You may cut-and-paste the below MLA and APA citation examples:

 MLA Style Citation

 Declan, Tobin. " What Makes Stars Shine - Fun Astronomy Facts for Kids ."
 Easy Science for Kids, Nov 2020.
 Web.
 29 Nov 2020. < https://easyscienceforkids.com/what-makes-stars-shine/ >.

 APA Style Citation

 Tobin, Declan.
 (2020).
 What Makes Stars Shine - Fun Astronomy Facts for Kids.
 Easy Science for Kids.
 Retrieved from https://easyscienceforkids.com/what-makes-stars-shine/

 - Stem Cells